kvutien/Tutorial-truffle-react-hooks/devtutorial/devTuto-4.md

     Branch 'main' set up to track remote branch 'main' from 'origin'.
 ```

 Congratulations.
-You've created a complete dApp from scratch.
+You've created a complete dApp from scratch and published it.
+You can now check the result by cloning this repository and make a `README.md`

 The next step is to deploy it in production.
 This was described in another repository, a Full Stack demo with IPFS access: https://github.com/kvutien/ipfs-dapp.git